dacadeorg/solidity-development-101/content/nft-auction-contract.md

 ### Instructions
 This [link](https://remix.ethereum.org/?#activate=solidityUnitTesting,solidity,LearnEth&call=LearnEth//startTutorial//ethereum/remix-workshops//master//er721Auction
 ) will direct you to our Learneth course in the Remix IDE.
-Follow the link; inside Remix Learneth, click on the first lesson: "Introduction" and get started.
+Follow the link; inside Remix Learneth, click on the first lesson: "Contract Setup" and get started.